khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - Automated backups occur daily during the preferred backup window.
 If the backup requires more time than allotted to the backup window, the backup continues after the window ends, until it finishes.
 The backup window can't overlap with the weekly maintenance window for the DB cluster.
 Aurora backups are continuous and incremental, but the backup window is used to create a daily system backup that is preserved within the backup retention period.
 The latest restorable time for a DB cluster is the most recent point at which you can restore your DB cluster, typically within 5 minutes of the current time.

+### Aurora_Disaster_Recovery
+With an Aurora global database, you can choose from two different approaches to failover:

+- **Managed planned failover** – This feature is intended for controlled environments, such as disaster recovery (DR) testing scenarios, operational maintenance, and other planned operational procedures.
+Managed planned failover allows you to relocate the primary DB cluster of your Aurora global database to one of the secondary Regions.
+Because this feature synchronizes secondary DB clusters with the primary before making any other changes, RPO is 0 (no data loss).

+- **Unplanned failover ("detach and promote")** – To recover from an unplanned outage, you can perform a cross-Region failover to one of the secondaries in your Aurora global database.
+The RTO for this manual process depends on how quickly you can perform the tasks listed in Recovering an Amazon Aurora global database from an unplanned outage.
+The RPO is typically measured in seconds, but this depends on the Aurora storage replication lag across the network at the time of the failure.
 ### Aurora_Global_Table
 ![Aurora_Global_Table](https://assets-pt.media.datacumulus.com/aws-saa-pt/assets/pt2-q5-i1.jpg)
 - Amazon Aurora Global Database is designed for globally distributed applications, allowing a single Amazon Aurora database to span multiple AWS regions.
 - It replicates your data with no impact on database performance, enables fast local reads with low latency in each region, and provides disaster recovery from region-wide outages.
+- By using an Aurora global database, you can plan for and recover from disaster fairly quickly.
+Recovery from disaster is typically measured using values for RTO and RPO.

+-- Recovery time objective (RTO) – The time it takes a system to return to a working state after a disaster.
+In other words, RTO measures downtime.
+For an Aurora global database, RTO can be in the order of minutes.

+- Recovery point objective (RPO) – The amount of data that can be lost (measured in time).
+For an Aurora global database, RPO is typically measured in seconds.

 - https://aws.amazon.com/rds/aurora/global-database/

 ### Aurora_Replica